 If you can't see your doctor in person, call their office to schedule a telemedicine visit.

 Make sure that you have extra fibromyalgia medicine at home.
-Some pharmacies will deliver your medicine to you so that you don't have to go into the store.
+If you are avoiding pharmacies, some pharmacies have curbside delivery or will deliver your medicine to you so that you don't have to go into the store.
 You may also be able to get your prescriptions by mail order.

 Worries over COVID-19 can stress you out.
 Stress is a big trigger of fibromyalgia flares, and it can worsen symptoms like sleep problems, pain, and depression.
 To ease stress and fibromyalgia symptoms, try these techniques: